Details of the

 associated with use of radio equipment for the investigation changes in

-atmospheric and weather conditions since Edward Rutherford arrived in Cambridge in 1895.
+atmospheric and weather conditions since Ernest Rutherford arrived in Cambridge in 1895.
 He had already carried out radio

 New Zealand and initially continued to investigate the propagation